Steam demo available

 Built to feel careful, not disposable.

 Retro Puzzles is designed around a slower kind of attention.
-The interface, collection structure and artwork notes are meant to support the feeling of walking through a quiet digital gallery - choosing a painting, learning its details and completing it piece by piece.
+The interface, collection structure and artwork notes are meant to support the feeling of walking through a quiet digital gallery: choosing a painting, learning its details and completing it piece by piece.

 Slow attention